all-coder/shared_expense_manager/README.md

 # Shared Expense Manager

 A full-stack web application to manage and split group expenses among users.
 Built with a React (Vite) frontend, FastAPI backend, PostgreSQL database, and Docker for containerization.
+The backend leverages LlamaIndex and the Gemini API to create an intelligent agent with tools that connect to the PostgreSQL database, utilizing Chain-of-Thought (CoT) prompting for enhanced reasoning and query processing.

 ---